Jaynabergman/WETO_ddRAD/README.md

 ## 2. Demultiplex using STACKS (process_radtags)

-## 3. Check read quality wih FastP
+## 3. Check read quality wih fastp

-## 4. Summarize Fastp results with multiqc
+## 4. Summarize fastp results with multiqc

 ## 5. Align the reads to the reference genome using BWA